BirdeeHub/nixCats-nvim/README.md

-# nixCats-nvim: A Luanatic's kickstarter flake
+# nixCats-nvim: A Lua-natic's kickstarter flake

 This is a kickstarter style repo.
 It borrows a lot of lua from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 It has most of the same plugins.